gskpsrikar/distributed-systems-project-2/README.md

 ## Roucairol-Carvalho Protocol
-Pi on receiving a CS REQUEST message from Pj with timestamp Cj.
+Pi on receiving a critical section REQUEST message from Pj with timestamp Cj.
 - If there is no outstanding request at Pi, REPLY to Pj.
-- If Pi is in CS, add to queue Pj's request to Pi's queue.
+- If Pi is in critical section, add to queue Pj's request to Pi's queue.
 - If Pi has an outstanding request and Pi is not in CS:
    - If Ci < Cj, then add to queue (defer).
    - Else, REPLY to Pj.
 Then, send REQUEST to Pj.

-Pi on receiving a CS REPLY message from Pj.
+Pi on receiving a critical section REPLY message from Pj.
-- de
+- If all keys from Pi's neighbors are present with Pi, then enter critical section.

 Pi on csExit(), do:
 - If there is another process request on top of queue, send REPLY.